3 min read

 In some cases, you’ll find the request is too dangerous.
 There’s nothing wrong with saying “no” and keeping your people safe.

 Develop a Written Plan or Procedure

-- Identification of the work or task to be performed.
+- The work or task to be performed

-- Step-by-step work instruction that has enough detail to be understood by all employees performing the work.
+- Step-by-step work instructions with enough detail to be understood

 Provide Employee Training